pestrela/music/README.md

 This folder mostly contains tools for DJs to manage their media files and their DJ collection

+## traktor
+Mapppings, Tools, and Converters for Traktor

-## macos_converters
+## ddj
-Tools to manage Traktor colleciton and runing DJCU/Rekordbuddy in Windows
+Technical info from all DDJ controllers from Pioneer

-## offsets
+## census graphs
-Finding mp3 cue shifts in DJ conversion apps.
-Main ticket: https://github.com/digital-dj-tools/dj-data-converter/issues/3
+graphs over time of the DJtechtools and DigitalDJTips yearly census

 ## flac_tester
 Tagging the lossy mp3 cutoff into the file itself (either metadata or filename)

 ## downloads
-Wrappers on Download Tools
+Wrappers for useful Download tools